mapbender/mapbender-documentation/en/quickstart.rst

 #.
 After that, select a template in order to define the layout of your application.
 The options are: Fullscreen, Fullscreen alternative, Mapbender Mobile template.
 It is also possible to define your own template and assign it to a new application.

-.. tip:: Please note that the style-, icon- and layout-configurations are set up in configuration files.
+.. tip:: Please note that the style-, icon- and layout-configurations can be set up online via the CSS editor tab and/or via configuration files locally.
 Read more about template generation under :ref:`templates`.

 #.
 Define a title, URL title and a description (optional).
 Title and URL title can be identical.
 However, the URL title has to follow the usual URL syntax.